Software-Engineering-Final-Project/articleRecommender/README.md

 - [x] Have a view that allows a user to manage their favorites
 - [x] Hook up search bar to backend
 - [x] Allow user to decide if they would like to save or see more of a specified article type

+### For a detailed overview of the project, visit this project's main [README](https://github.com/Software-Engineering-Final-Project/articleFetch)